ItsMagick/Praxis_Bachelor/README.md

 ### Compilation

-Run `latexmk -pdf Bachelorarbeit.tex` or `latexmk -pdf Praxisarbeit.tex` to compile your documents.
+Run `run_praxis.sh` or `run_bachelor.sh` or `run_quick <Praxisarbeit/Bachelorarbeit.tex`to compile your documents.
+Side Note: The script uses a Docker image to compile it automatically.

 ## Contribution